 Patty Gelfman ’56 led her Radcliffe class to make a generous gift to the Schlesinger Library for its 50th reunion.
 That gift has funded the processing of some of the library’s most illustrious collections, including those of Betty Friedan, Charlotte Perkins Gilman, Elizabeth Holtzman, and Marge (the creator of Little Lulu cartoons).

-Joanna Behrman RI '13 is writing a thesis, even though the Harvard physics department doesn’t require one.
+Joanna Behrman '13 is writing a thesis, even though the Harvard physics department doesn’t require one.
 Her topic—a comparison of undergraduate physics teaching at Harvard and Radcliffe from 1895 to 1953—led her to the Schlesinger Library.

 Whether airing on your local public television station or playing film festivals around the world, each relies on hours of research and stacks of supporting materials.
 Where is that research done?
 Increasingly, the answer is the Schlesinger Library.